natashacmyers/travel-blog/readme.md

 - #### First Time Visitor Goals

-  1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn how to play the memory game.
+  1. As a First Time Visitor, I want to easily understand the main purpose of the site and easily navigate through to find content.

-     1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath here is a Welcome paragaph.
+     1. Upon entering the site, users are automatically greeted with an intuitive clickable map, when the user clicks anywhere on the map they will be shown blogs.
+This will immediately help the user understand how to use the site.
-     2. The Welcome paragraph explains clearly the use of the site and how to play the game.
+     2. As the map shows smaller on the mobile devices, the Welcome paragraph will aid in the explanation of how the map works.
-     3. The game is simple to use, with clear and easy to use buttons, the user will understand how to play the game very quickly.

-  2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content and play the game.

-     1. The site has been designed to be fluid and never to entrap the user.
+     3. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.

-     2. The game itself is designed with large buttons, the scores are in large text and easily visible whilst playing the game.
+  2. As a First Time Visitor, I want to be able to register a new account.

-     3. The welcome paragraph highlights clearly the rules of the game so the user is clear on how to win and lose.
+     1. Using the naivation bar on the top of the screen, the register page is clear and easy to find.
+     2. The registration page is simple and quick to fill in, so the user can quickly finish this activity and start blogging.
+     3. There is a clear 'To Log in click here' button at the bottom of the form, to re-direct a user that wishes to log in instead.

-  3. As a First Time Visitor, I want to look be able to contact the developer with feedback.
+  3. As a First Time Visitor, I want to be able to post a new blog.
+     1. Upon registering, the user will be presented with a different set of navigation bar tabs, including 'new blog'.
-     1. The new user is able to navigate to the contact page easily.
+     2. The new blog form is similiar to the register form to increase intuitivity for the user and develop a theme for the site.
-     2. The contact page is simplistic with an easy-to-find contact form filling most of the page.
-     3. The contact form is clear and easy to use.
-The user will be able to easily choose the topic of 'feedback' and message the developer, the message will be sent directly to the developer's mailbox.
+     3. The user can upload images from their computer as well, giving the blogs a more dynamic feel.

 - #### Returning Visitor Goals

-  1. 1.
-As a Returning Visitor, I want to beat my topscore at the game.
+  1. As a Returning Visitor, I want to be able to log in.

-     1. The game is easy to find, especially for returning users.
-     1. The topscore is clearly visible under the game itself and will automatically populate with the highest score when the player wins or loses.
+     1. The user can navigate to the 'log in' tab using the navigation bar at the top of any screen size and any page.
+     2. The 'log in' form is similiar to both the 'registration' and 'new blog' form to increase intuitivity for the user and develop a theme for the site.
+     3. The user will be re-directed to their profile page once logged in, so they can immediately view their own blogs.

-  2. As a Returning Visitor, I want to be able to contact the developer with questions about the code.
+  2. As a Returning Visitor, I want to be able to delete my blog(s).

-     1. The navigation bar clearly highlights the "Contact Us" Page.
-     2. Here they can fill out the form on the page.
-     3. The user can easily select 'Contact the developer' from the drop down box and send a custom message which will be sent directly to the developer's mailbox, with information about how to contact the user.
+     1. The user can navigate to their profile from anywhere on the page to view their blogs.
+        Alternatively, when searching for blogs either by the map or by the search page, the user can see their own blogs clearly as they will have a 'delete' button.
+     2. The user can easily delete any blog that belongs to them by pressing the 'delete' button located to the right side of their blog post.
+     3. The user will not be able to delete blogs that were not posted by them, which keeps other users' posts safe.

+  3. As a Returning Visitor, I want to be able to edit my blog(s).

+     1. The user can navigate to their profile from anywhere on the page to view their blogs.
+        Alternatively, when searching for blogs either by the map or by the search page, the user can see their own blogs clearly as they will have an 'edit' button.
+     2. The user can easily edit any blog that belongs to them by pressing the 'edit' button located to the right side of their blog post.
+     3. The user will not be able to edit blogs that were not posted by them, which keeps other users' posts safe.

 - #### Frequent User Goals

-  1. As a Frequent User, I want to check to see if there are any new updates or amendments to the game.
+  1. As a Frequent User, I want to be able to search for older posts.

-     1. The user would already be comfortable with the website layout and can easily access the game to see for any updates.
+     1. The user will be able to navigate to the 'profile' page using the navigation bar at the top of any screen.
-     2. In the case of any major updates, a small updates box would be added to the home page in red font to announce the updates to the game, which would stand out as a change to the page to a frequent user.
+     2. The profile page will display all the users' posts in time order, therefore the user will be able to scroll to see older posts.
+     3. Ideally, in future updates of this site, a user will be able to use the 'search' page to search by date as well as by country name.

-  2. As a Frequent User, I want to complete the game.
+  2. As a Frequent User, I want to be able to search for other users' blogs based on countries I may wish to visit.

-     1. The user would already be comfortable with the website layout and can easily play the game as normal.
+     1. The user can navigate easily to the 'search' page using the navigation bar at the top of any screen.
-     2. The win function would allow the user to gain a topscore of 20, and reset the game to play again.
+     2. The user can then search by country name, this will bring up all the blogs (including those made by the user) that are relevent to the country of choice.
+     3. In further updates for this feature, the user will be able to save favourite blogs to their profile and comment on other user's blog posts.

-  3. As a Frequent User, I want to be able to contact the developer with ideas and improvements for the game.
+  3. As a Frequent User, I want to be able to log out and switch users.

+     1. The user can navigate easily to the 'logout' tab using the navigation bar at the top of any screen.
-     1. The user would already be comfortable navigating to the contact us page to fill in the contact form.
+     2. The user will automatically be logged out of their account and re-directed to the log in page.
-     2. The user can then fill in the contact form as usual and select 'Ideas for improvements' from the drop down menu.
-Upon submission the message will be send directly to the developer's mailbox.
+     3. There is a clear 'To Register click here' button at the bottom of the form, to re-direct a user that wishes to register a new account instead.

 ### Further Testing